Arvind200323/TechTrove/README.md

 ## Current Status

-   - Admin Functionality Panel in development.
-(Access via Terminal)
+   - Development of the Admin Functionality Panel is ongoing, with current access limited to the terminal.
-   - This is a test website and is not yet ready for deployment.
+   - This is a dev website and is not yet scaled for deployment.